-Over 3.5 Million reads for this article since it was initially published.
+Over 5 Million people have read this article since it was initially published.
 On that tragic Tuesday morning of September 11, 2001, I was called on to address the emergency after the Second Tower in New York was hit by a Terrorist plane.
 On the way to the Radio station, I set my goal for the day, and it was to bring coherence to the chaotic situation of the day.

 I went on the Air from about 10 AM and stayed thru 4:30/5 PM on Radio Station AM 1150, and later AM 950 Radio simulcasted.
 I was on the radio for straight 7 hours carrying on a live conversation from Dallas Area Mayors, religious, civil, business, cultural, and other public leaders.

 A sense of coherence, confidence, and hope was developed, and the following three new initiations took place on the day and were accomplished;

 Since 2005 we have been organizing the UNITY DAY USA event every year, and this year, I was supposed to do a full program on Fox News with my friend Jack Pagano from the town of Marquette in Michigan.
 My surgery last week has spoiled my plans.

 As a Muslim, I am deeply committed to America.
 Together as Americans and American Muslims, we uphold, protect, defend, and celebrate the values enshrined in our Constitution, a guarantor and a sustainer of our political and social structures that each one of us wants to preserve.

 Most pictures at

 2005| 2006 | 2007 | 2008| 2009 | 2010 | 2011 | 2012 | Video 2012

 The great tragedy had left everyone speechless and had frozen everyone from doing anything.
 I was shaking but was committed to make sense out of the chaos and bring coherence to the day, and pave the way for relevant action.